Lukasa/minimalog/README.md

   'Created by Barney the Purple Dinosaur, 2052.'
 * __BLOG\_DESCRIPTION__.
 A short string describing your blog for Google.

-In the same file, the following must be defined, but can be empty strings if you don't have or want to use any of them:
+In the same file, you may define any of the following.
+They will be automatically added to your sidebar.

 * __GITHUB\_LINK__.
 A link to your GitHub page.
 * __CODERWALL\_LINK__.
 A link to your Coderwall.